adrienbernede/llnl.github.io/radiuss/policies/packaging/Mpac1.md

 > Rationale: This allows users to make an inventory of what they have, which can aid debugging and configuration management.

-Ref: See Smart Libraries Practice 10 / xSDK M8.
+Ref: Smart Libraries Practice 10 / xSDK M8